Katirene/BotGoat_SoloProject/README.md

 1. NPM install
 2. Include at root directory your own .env file with your own consumer keys, secrets and API keys.
-3. Replace the {track: '@BotGoatBasics'} on line 205 in posttime.js with your own twitter handle so that the application listens an @ mention of your own bot.
+3. Replace the {track: '@BotGoatBasics'} on line 205 in posttime.js with your own twitter handle so that the application listens for an @ mention of your own bot.
 ```

 ###Future Expansion